danielshaked4/CPP_EX1_25/README.md

 ## Overview

 This project implements graph using an adjacency list.
-It includes implementations the graph algorithms:
+It includes implementations of the following graph algorithms:

 - Breadth-First Search (BFS)
 - Depth-First Search (DFS)